archlab-sciencetokyo/CFU-Proving-Ground/cfu.md

 - The internal implementation of your CFU is flexible.
 - You can use as many clock cycles as needed for computation.
-- You can implement complex operations with multiple internal steps.